-Things You Need to Know to Apply
+Things You Need to Know Before Applying for OPT

 - OPT usually takes 90 days (3 months) to process, plus mailing time, so apply as soon as possible!

 - OPT employment must be directly related to your field of study/major.

 - In order to be eligible for OPT, you need to be a degree-seeking student who has been in full-time student status for at least one academic year.